CoralineAda/society/README.md

 and then open `doc/society/index.htm` in your browser.

+You can also pass in a file glob, but it must be enclosed in quotes.

 The default format is HTML; you can skip the HTML interface and just get the JSON by passing `--format json`